kamilion/customizer/CONTRIBUTING.md

 that consists of several [members] on Launchpad.
 Since development has moved to GitHub, the project relies more contributions from users on GitHub rather than contributions from the team or maintainers.

-At the moment, this project has two sources at "old stable" repository and the official fork with respective maintainers.
-The "old stable" repository may need a new maintainer in near future (to be discussed).

 Attribution
 -----------